Falkor/RR-tutorials/docs/hands-on-01.md

+# Challenge 1: Reproduce the Build of these Slides

-The objective of this first exercise is to familiarize you with [Vagrant]() and see how it can be used to bundle an environment out of a recipe.
+The objective of this first exercise is to familiarize you with [Vagrant](https://www.vagrantup.com) and see how it can be used to bundle an environment out of a recipe.

 In this context, we will: